 The Township of Severn has not implemented a Municipal Accommodation Tax.
 Hosts do not collect or remit any municipal tax on Severn stays.
 This is a real differentiator from neighbouring municipalities:

-If Severn introduces a MAT alongside its eventual STR licensing bylaw, the rate will likely be 4%, that is the default rate across recently-regulated Ontario municipalities.
+If Severn adds a MAT after its STR licensing program starts, the rate will likely be 4%, that is the default rate across recently-regulated Ontario municipalities.
 For now, Severn pricing is genuinely all-in for guests, which is a small edge in the booking funnel.

 Federal HST is separate.
 If your annual STR revenue exceeds $30,000, you must register for and charge 13% HST.
 That is a CRA rule and applies anywhere in Ontario, including Severn.
 See our Airbnb taxes Canada guide for HST registration, deductions, and input tax credits.